AP® Calculus BC Exam Format

 Unit 10 Infinite Sequences and Series 17–18%

-The units with higher weights tend to appear more frequently in the MCQ section than the others, implying that you will likely receive more questions from these units than from units such as Units 1 and 3.
+The units with higher weights tend to appear more frequently in the MCQ section than the others, implying that you will likely see more questions from these units than from units such as Units 1 and 3.
 Keeping this in mind will help you focus on these sections, and you can create your study plan based on the unit weights.

 2. Double-check your chosen answer.

-3. Come back to a tricky question later.
+3. Come back to tricky questions later.

 5. Assess your weaknesses while you prep.